-Chick-fil-A Breaks Sunday Rule & Delivers Food To A Boy With A Brain Tumor
+Chick-Fil-A Breaks Sunday Rule & Delivers Food To A Boy With A Brain Tumor

 — ABC 7 News – WJLA (@ABC7News) April 26, 2019

 Several days later, the North 31st Street Chick-fil-A took to their social media with an amazing follow-up post.
 Young Danny was released from the hospital on Wednesday with no complications.
-The fast food chain was proud to report that the young boy’s first stop after leaving his hospital bed was to see his friends over at his local Chick-fil-A
+The fast food chain was proud to report that the young boy’s first stop after leaving his hospital bed was to see his friends over at his local Chick-fil-A.

 “Counting our blessings today!
 Our friend Danny got released from Baylor Scott & White McLane Children’s Medical Center and came straight to see us and have some lunch.
 Mr. Cow was so excited to see him feeling better and even dusted off his bow tie so he could match Danny’s dapper style!”

-The restaurant’s post has been shared 125 times and has received dozens of comments all in support of Danny.
+The restaurant’s post has been shared 125 times and has received dozens of comments, all in support of Danny.
 Many of those who commented offered prayers for both Danny and his family.